 - Praise vs. Feedback – Know the Difference

 There isn’t anything wrong with saying ‘thank you’ or ‘good job’ to a staff member; however, this is not the same as praising your employee.
 Thank you and good job are generic terms and while they are pleasant to hear, praise is much different.
 When offering praise, always be genuine.
 This is easy to accomplish by personalizing your praise.
 Keep in mind that each staff member handles acknowledgment in a different way.
 While some employees like to receive praise privately, others may like public acknowledgment.
+At the end of the day people want to feel appreciated.
+So take a couple of minutes each week to provide a heartfelt note or a verbal acknowledgment.
+This has been proven to go a long way.

 2. Create a Fun Work Environment